-Excellent product demo videos explain how something works.
-They also urge people to buy the items by showing how to solve a problem.
+Excellent product demo video explains how something works.
+Demo videos also urge people to buy the items by showing how to solve a problem.
 They make life more enjoyable or simplify processes.
 Often, a product demo video tells a story customers have worked out in their minds.

 Here are some essential tips and examples of best practices: